nickg/nvc/README.md

 ### Installing

-NVC is developped on Debian Linux and has been reported to work on OS X and Windows under Cygwin.
+NVC is developed on Debian Linux and has been reported to work on OS X and Windows under Cygwin.
 Ports to other Unix-like systems are welcome.

 To build from a Git clone: